[willamette-fcst] Forecast - Wednesday, January 30th, 2008

 A cold upper-level trough brought locally heavy rain and

-snow showers to Western Oregon overnight and early this
+snow showers to Western Oregon early this morning.
+Many

 The freezing level was measured over Salem early this